FooBarAUT/network_sniffer/README.md

 python3 app_gui.py
 ```

+**Full IP range**

+- CLI-option 1
+- scans all IP's from x.x.x.1 to x.x.x.254)

+**Custom IP range**

+- CLI-option 2
+- scans IP's in provided range)

+**Keep in mind:**\
+Between each ping there is a random sleep-time of up to 5 seconds to not flood the network.\
+Therefore a full scan or a custom scan with a large range can potentially take a **long** time!s

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.